 Through the Board approved plan, First Capital expects to deliver an attractive combination of income and growth through its cash distribution (paid monthly) and an anticipated multi-year FFO per unit growth rate of at least 4%.
-The development pipeline will be some of the most attractive development assets in the Canadian REIT sector with a focus on FCR's best-inclass, grocery-anchored, necessity-based retail located in thriving neighbourhoods with superior demographics.
+Additionally, the Trust will continue to maintain a robust development pipeline which will include some of the most attractive development assets in the Canadian REIT sector with a focus on FCR's best-in-class, grocery-anchored, necessity-based retail located in thriving neighbourhoods with superior demographics.

-During the first half of 2023, First Capital continued to execute on the Portfolio Optimization Plan with \$124 million of dispositions completed, including (i) the Hazelton Hotel, together with its 50% interest in ONE Restaurant, located in Toronto's Yorkville neighbourhood and (ii) 5146-5164 Queen Mary Road, located in Montreal.
-To date, First Capital has completed or has under firm agreement, approximately \$460 million of dispositions with a cumulative yield of less than 3% under the Plan, demonstrating strong progress on the initiatives that are aimed at driving FFO per unit growth, while further strengthening First Capital's debt metrics.
+During the third quarter of 2023, First Capital continued to execute on the Portfolio Optimization Plan with \$114 million of dispositions completed, including (i) 5051 Yonge Street, a residential condominium development site located in North York (Toronto) at Hillcrest Avenue (ii) the remaining development land at Place Panama, located in Brossard (iii) a 1.5 acre residential development site in Montreal located adjacent to FCR's Wilderton Shopping Centre, and (iv) 30/30A Hazelton Avenue, located in Toronto.
+To date, First Capital has completed or has under firm agreement, approximately \$517 million of dispositions with a cumulative yield of less than 3% under the Plan, demonstrating strong progress on the initiatives that are aimed at driving FFO per unit growth, while further strengthening First Capital's debt metrics.

-As of June 30, 2023, the Trust has classified \$224.3 million of its assets as held for sale.
+As of September 30, 2023, the Trust has classified \$181.2 million of its assets as held for sale.